BrianSidebotham/arm-tutorial-rpi/readme.md

 The tutorial supports all RPi models, except:

-- rpi3 because the ACT LED is not connected to an IO pin
+- rpi3 (rpi3B+ is supported) because the ACT LED is not connected to an IO pin
-- rpi4 (Part1-4 only - Part-5 will support RPI4 very soon!)

 The tutorial only supports a Linux host for compiling the tutorial code.